Walter Johnston (New Zealand politician): Johnston & Co and Levin & Co

 On his return from education in France he worked in his father's stock and station agency, Johnston & Co but in March 1868 he joined with Charles Pharazyn and William Levin as partners in W H Levin & Co when Nathaniel William Levin retired to return to England.
 Pharazyn left after two years but Johnston stayed with Willie Levin until 1878 when following his own father's retirement he moved back to his brother Charles in Johnston & Co, the firm their father had started, the pair making it a major importing and exporting business with branches throughout central New Zealand.

 Bank of New Zealand

 Johnston joined the board of the Bank of New Zealand in 1888 when he was appointed by bank shareholders to a committee to investigate and bring the bank's affairs onto a sounder basis.
 When in 1894 its head office was moved to New Zealand from London he became a shareholder as well as a director of the bank.

 Castlepoint station

 He acquired Castlepoint station in the Wairarapa in 1876 while with W H Levin & Co and inherited further property in southern Hawkes Bay from his father.
-He bought a 1200-acre estate near Awahuri in the Manawatū District in 1888 and built a large house, Highden, there before the turn of the century.
+He bought a 1200-acre estate near Awahuri in Manawatu County in 1888 and built a large house, Highden, there before the turn of the century.